kgrossjo/phoenix-config/README.md

 # phoenix-config

+For licensing information, refer to LICENSE.md.

 Just my personal Phoenix config.
-I got inspired by Divvy, so I have implemented the following functionality:
+There are two main functions here, the first is window management / manipulation inspired by Divvy.
+The second is a window selector.

+## Window Management

 You hit a prefix key.
 Then a popup shows up that explains which keys to press and what they do.
 Each key moves the currently focused window to a preset